agunarathne/VisionFocus/_bmad-output/implementation-artifacts/2-1-tflite-model-integration-on-device-inference.md

 **Dependencies on Future Stories:**
 - Story 2.2: Will use DetectionResult for confidence filtering (≥0.6 threshold)
 - Story 2.3: Will create RecognitionViewModel and UI layer
-- Story 2.4: Will extend CameraManager for lifecycle announcements
+- Story 2.4: Will use RecognitionState StateFlow for TalkBack announcements
 - Story 4.2: Will add Room database for recognition history persistence

 ### File List